The Bachelorette Aired Its Most Triggering Scene Ever

 Advertisement

 Clare and Zach’s date is uncomfortable from the first second.
 The pair go for pedicures, which should be a tranquil experience.
 But, when Clare asks Zach if his avocado mask is relaxing, he growls, “I’m trying.”
 You can tell Clare is taken aback.
-“Zach J. has always come with a lot of energy,” Clare explains in a confessional .
-“As time has gone by, though, that excited energy has channeled into nervous energy.
+“Zach J. has always come with a lot of energy,” Clare explains in a confessional.
+“As time has gone by, though, that excited energy has channelled into nervous energy.
 And… It stresses me the hell out.”

 For most of the excursion, it’s easy to write off the date as a meeting of mismatched personalities.
 Zach J. is a self-described “high-strung guy.”
 Clare — as we learned during “Week 2” — is someone who has done a lot of work to move past her most stressful emotions.
 They’re probably not meant to be, and Clare recognizes this truth.
 Still, Clare is dedicated to “giving Zach a chance” during the pool hangout portion of the date, saying, “Maybe I’m communicating with him in the wrong way.”
 In hindsight, it’s heartbreaking to see a woman go against her intuition to contort herself into the person thinks she “should be” in a romantic setting.
 Especially when that person, like Clare, is a domestic abuse survivor, as she explained in the season 16 premiere.